-1. Heat oven and prepare pan.
-First things to do is preheat the oven to 325F and line 9x13 cake pan with parchment paper.
+Prior to starting, preheat the oven and line your baking pan.
+Preheat the oven to 325F and line 9x13 cake pan with parchment paper.
 Have some extra parchment paper over hang on the sides for easy removal of the bars after baking.
 Set the prepared pan aside.

-3. Bake the crust.
+Step #4 - Bake the crust.
 Bake for 20-22 minutes until the edges are light brown.
 Remove from the oven.
-Using a fork, poke holes all over the top of the crust, without piercing all of the way through.
+Using a fork, poke holes all over the top of the crust, without piercing all of the way through (image 4).
 Set aside.

 Serve these cranberry-lemon bars chilled with lemon zest and powdered sugar on top.

 To store the lemon cranberry bars, wrap in plastic wrap and place in an airtight container.
 Store in the fridge for up to 5 days.